ponylang/distributed-cycle-detection/protocol.md

 ACTOR IDENTIFIERS are not guaranteed to be unique across the lifetime of an application but we do guarantee that two actors that exist at the same time will not share an identifier.

+ACTOR IDENTIFIERS need to be sortable such that one can say "this identifier is less than this other one".

 ### TRACE ROUTE message

 A special runtime message that is used to find cycles amongst actor relationships.